-Subject to the terms of the CDx Agreement, the Company paid Qiagen a fee for the exclusive right to have the circulating tumor cell enrichment technology used in the development of the companion diagnostic test, which was recognized as research and development expense during the six months ended June 30, 2015.
-The Company also pays Qiagen fees for the development of the AR-V7 clinical trial assay and is obligated to pay a contingent milestone payment of \$1,000 upon Qiagen obtaining pre-market approval of the companion diagnostic test.
-Furthermore, the Company will reimburse Qiagen for certain direct out-of-pocket costs incurred by Qiagen, including for sample material.
-These amounts are subject to adjustment if the parties determine that changes in the scope of the development program are required.
-Following commercialization, the Company will have no further payment obligations to Qiagen under the Agreement.
-The Company will not, however, receive any revenues from future sales, if any, of the companion diagnostic test.
+Subject to the terms of the CDx Agreement, the Company paid Qiagen a fee for the exclusive right to have the circulating tumor cell enrichment technology used in the development of the companion diagnostic test, which was recognized as research and development expense during the nine months ended September 30, 2015.
+The Company also paid Qiagen fees for the development of the AR-V7 clinical trial assay.
+On October 28, 2016, the Company and Qiagen entered into an agreement terminating the project work plan effective September 27, 2016.
+The Company is responsible for making a final payment of \$1,099 to Qiagen at which time there will be no future financial obligations by the Company or Qiagen under the project work plan.
+The Company recorded research and development expense of \$1,099 in the three and nine months ended September 30, 2016 related to this final payment to Qiagen, which amount is included in accrued expenses at September 30, 2016.